 - paclitaxel alone, usually as a weekly treatment

 Not all these treatments are suitable for everyone.
 Your doctor will talk to you about what drug might be helpful in your situation.

 Your doctor may offer you treatment as part of a clinical trial.

 You might have surgery to remove as much cancer as possible from inside your abdomen before you have chemotherapy.
-This type of surgery is called debulking.
+Or you have chemotherapy first and then surgery.

-Biological therapies are drugs that can help the body to control the growth of cancer cells.
+Targeted cancer drugs can help the body to control the growth of cancer cells.

-One type of biological therapy called bevacizumab (Avastin) works by stopping tumours from developing their own blood vessels, so the cancer can't grow.
-Doctors may use it alongside chemotherapy for some women with advanced ovarian cancer.
+One type of targeted drug is called bevacizumab (Avastin).
+It works by stopping tumours from developing their own blood vessels, so the cancer can't grow.
+Doctors might use it alongside chemotherapy for some women with advanced ovarian cancer.